mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2021

+1. Zhong, Huasong, Jianlong Wu, Chong Chen, Jianqiang Huang, Minghua Deng, Liqiang Nie, Zhouchen Lin, and Xian-Sheng Hua.
+"Graph contrastive clustering."
+In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 9224-9233.
+2021.

+1. Wang, Jingyu, Zhenyu Ma, Feiping Nie, and Xuelong Li.
+"Progressive self-supervised clustering with novel category discovery."
+IEEE Transactions on Cybernetics (2021).
+  - Parameter-insensitive anchor-based graph obtained from balanced K-means and hierarchical K-means
+  - a novel representative point selected strategy based on a semisupervised framework
+  - Something to do with the laplacian!! and its decomposition.

+1. Li, Yunfan, Peng Hu, Zitao Liu, Dezhong Peng, Joey Tianyi Zhou, and Xi Peng.
+"Contrastive clustering."
+In 2021 AAAI Conference on Artificial Intelligence (AAAI).
+2021.
+  - One stage online clustering method (CC) [instance and cluster label contrast]
+    - TP: reveal that the row and column of the feature matrix intrinsically correspond to the instance and cluster representation
+    - TP: Similar to **Multitask network** setup
+      - Figure 1: Explains the idea
+    - PQ: why don't they use the entropy loss!! (making single node go up)
+  - Two different projection head (instance [row] and cluster label [column])
+    - Figure 2: Methods overview.
+  - NMI metric for clustering

 1. HaoChen, Jeff Z., Colin Wei, Adrien Gaidon, and Tengyu Ma.
 "Provable guarantees for self-supervised deep learning with spectral contrastive loss."
 Advances in Neural Information Processing Systems 34 (2021).
   - Proposes graph theoretic based spectral contrastive losses